جامعة النجاح الوطنية

 • 10621317

-This course concentrates on the design of certain machine elements such as: spur, helical, bevel and worm gears, belt-pulley system, cables, chain-sprocket system, brakes and clutches, rotating shafts, flywheels.
-With computer applications.
+This course concentrates on the design of certain machine elements such as: spur, helical, bevel and worm gears, belt-pulley system, cables, chain-sprocket system, brakes and clutches, rotating shafts, flywheels. with computer applications.

 3